Skip to primary navigation Skip to content Skip to footer

 Delve into Prague’s past with insider knowledge from Prague City Adventures’ blog.
 Discover key events that shaped the city into what it is today!

-“Great crises produce great men and great deeds of courage.” – John F. Kennedy On the morning of May 27, 1942, around 10:30, two men, Jozef Gabčík and Jan Kubiš, waited in the sharp bend of a road near the Bulovka hospital in Prague 8.
-Bicycles parked nearby for an escape, and a long coat…
+The 80th Anniversary – “Great crises produce great men and great deeds of courage.” – John F. Kennedy On the morning of May 27, 1942, around 10:30, two men, Jozef Gabčík and Jan Kubiš, waited in the sharp bend of a road near the Bulovka hospital in Prague 8.
+Bicycles parked nearby for…

-I bet that if you were asked to name a Czech sculptor or two, you would probably be slumped.
+The Story of the Author of the Giant St. Wenceslas Statue – I bet that if you were asked to name a Czech sculptor or two, you would probably be slumped.
 I don’t blame you, Czechs are not exactly Florentines when it comes to art.
-Some names do, however, keep popping up and Josef Václav Myslbek, who died exactly 100 years ago on 2nd June 1922, is…
+Some names do, however, keep popping up and Josef…

-Springtime in Prague is beautiful.
+And Why You Want To Take Part – Springtime in Prague is beautiful.
 Plants are just starting to bloom, sidewalk seating spread around town, and, even though it may not look that way this year yet, the winter coats are shelved for warm weather clothing.
 But wait!
-Before we can feel safe knowing the warmth will stay, we need to ensure that the…
+Before we can feel safe knowing the…

 Why You Should Visit the Convent of Saint Agnes?